MHKiT-Software/MHKiT/docs/_sources/overview.rst.txt

 MHKiT-Python users that are new to Pandas are encouraged to review the `Pandas getting started guide <https://pandas.pydata.org/pandas-docs/stable/getting_started/index.html>`_.

-The MHKiT-Python repository is located at https://github.com/MHKiT-Code-Hub/MHKiT-Python.
+The MHKiT-Python repository is located at: https://github.com/MHKiT-Code-Hub/MHKiT-Python.

 .. |python_image| image:: figures/python-logo-master-v3-TM.png
    :target: https://github.com/MHKiT-Code-Hub/MHKiT-Python